Squarespace vs Webflow: Which Website Builder is Best in 2025?

 • Permission for site editing by multiple individuals

-• Accessibility to Webflow's comprehensive content management system (restricted in the 'Basic' plan)
+• Accessibility to Web flow's comprehensive content management system (restricted in the 'Basic' plan)

 • Limitations on editable 'CMS items,' encompassing dynamic content like blog posts and galleries